AryanSjc001/Archery/README.md

 5. **Scoring**:
    - Hitting closer to the center of the board gives higher scores.
    - Special effects and bonuses are triggered for high scores.
+   - When you hit the center you score 8 points and then as you hit the board away from the center, the points keep decreasing.

 6. **Game Over**:
    - The game ends when you run out of arrows.